Non-Asymptotic Analysis of Classical Spectrum Estimators with $L$-mixing Time-series Data: Problem Setup

 In this paper, we assume that $\by[k]$ is an $L$-mixing sequence.
 In contrast, the work in \cite{lamperski2023nonasymptotic} requires that at least one of following two assumptions hold: \begin{enumerate}[{A}1)] \item $\by[k]$ is Gaussian \item There is an impulse response sequence $h[k]\in\bbR^{n\times m}$ such that $\by[k] = \sum_{\ell=-\infty}^{\infty} h[k-\ell]\bzeta[\ell]$, where $\bzeta[k]= ^\top$ such that for $i=1,\ldots,m$ and for $k\in \bbZ$, $\bzeta_i[k]$ are independent $\sigma$-sub-Gaussian random variables. \end{enumerate}

-As we will discuss below, the class of $L$-mixing processes contains a wide variety of processes that cannot be modeled by the assumptions from \cite{lamperski2023nonasymptotic}.
-While there may be some processes that satisfy the assumptions of \cite{lamperski2023nonasymptotic}, we will see that in many cases, the processes satisfying the assumptions from \cite{lamperski2023nonasymptotic} are also $L$-mixing.

-The class of $L$-mixing processes includes measurements of geometrically ergodic Markov chains, \cite{gerencser2002new}, which can be used to model a wide variety of stable nonlinear stochastic systems.\footnote{The work in \cite{gerencser2002new} only proves the $L$-mixing property for measurements of uniformly geometrically ergodic Markov chains satisfying a $1$-step Doeblin condition.
+The class of $L$-mixing processes contains a wide variety of processes that cannot be modeled by the assumptions from \cite{lamperski2023nonasymptotic}, including measurements of geometrically ergodic Markov chains, \cite{gerencser2002new}, which can be used to model a wide variety of stable nonlinear stochastic systems. \footnote{The work in \cite{gerencser2002new} only proves the $L$-mixing property for measurements of uniformly geometrically ergodic Markov chains satisfying a $1$-step Doeblin condition.
 Based on our ongoing work, we hypothesize that measurements of irreducible, $V$-uniformly ergodic Markov chains are also $L$-mixing.
 The class of irreducible, $V$-uniformly ergodic Markov chains is broad, and covers nonlinear stochastic dynamical systems which satisfy a stochastic Lyapunov stability condition.
 See~\cite{meyn2012markov,douc2018markov}.} In particular, measurements of an ergodic Markov chain on a finite state space are $L$-mixing, but do not fit the assumptions from \cite{lamperski2023nonasymptotic}.
+On the other hand, in many cases, the processes satisfying the assumptions from \cite{lamperski2023nonasymptotic} are also $L$-mixing.

 Furthermore, the class of $L$-mixing processes is closed under a variety of operations.
 In particular, if $\bzeta[k]$ is $L$-mixing, passing $\bzeta[k]$ through a stable, causal linear filter results in another $L$-mixing sequence.
 (Specific conditions on the filter are discussed in the result below.)
 If $f$ is Lipschitz, then $f(\bzeta[k])$ is $L$-mixing.
 The product of two $L$-mixing sequences is also $L$-mixing.
 As a result, rather complex processes can be shown to be $L$-mixing.